-After our global team of instructors guides you through the model building process step-by-step we recommend practicing on your own by downloading a public company’s financial statements, copying them into Excel, and building a model.
+After our global team of instructors guides you through the model building process step-by-step, we recommend practicing on your own by downloading a public company’s financial statements, copying them into Excel, and building a model.

 The next step is to take the company’s current share price and reverse engineer your model to arrive at the current price.
-By doing this, you’ll see what assumptions are baked into the current stock price, and build all sorts of different scenarios from there.
+By doing this, you’ll see what assumptions are baked into the current stock price, and you can build all sorts of different scenarios from there.

 Launch our financial modeling courses and certificates now!